 There are no limits or specific requirements on how large your followership should be.

-In our opinion, these are the main reasons why you should at least try to get a verification badge if you’re a well-known brand or personality:
+These are the main reasons why you should at least try to get a verification badge if you’re a well-known brand or personality:

 - You confirm that you’re newsworthy.
 Instagram verification often implies that its owner has appeared in several news sources and that your brand or yourself are so important that people want to imitate you.

 - You improve your Instagram SEO.
-If you want your account to rank at the top of the Instagram search results, your blue checkmark can set this up.
+If you want your account to rank at the top of the search results, your blue checkmark can set this up.
 Verified Instagram accounts always rank higher than non-verified ones for the same Instagram search queries.

 - Instagram verification checkmark increases your account reach.
 It doesn’t.
+You may get more profile visitors due to your comments being above others' comments or ranking higher in search results.

 - Accounts with verification mark can violate the Instagram community guidelines and won’t get blocked.
 They can’t.
 Instagram can remove the badge anytime.